potterLim/potterLim/README.md

 - **Electronics**: From circuits to hardware systems, I am interested in how different components work together at a fundamental level.

 ## Contact
-- **GitHub**: Check out my repositories and see what I’m working on.
+- **[GitHub](https://github.com/potterLim)**: Check out my repositories and see what I’m working on.
 - **[Blog](https://potterlim.tistory.com/)**: Read my reflections on life, books, and more.
 - **[E-Mail](mailto:potterLim0808@gmail.com)**: Feel free to drop me a line anytime!

 ---

-> _"Changing the world starts with transforming my surroundings."_
-> I strive to help others and create positive changes in the world.<br>To achieve this, I am committed to continuously growing and refining my capabilities.
+> _Be the person who can provide help where help is needed, and through these actions, I aspire to change the world._